anneal¶

 See Also¶

-- tabu_search - Deterministic alternative
+- tabu_search - Deterministic alternative with memory

 - Metaheuristics Overview